Dutch Privateers: Blood & Plunder Faction Review

 250 Point Dutch Privateer 6th Rate commanded by Piet Heyn

-And with 300 points here is Piet Heyn again with a well rounded “hybrid” cannon/boarding party force in a Light Frigate.
+And with 300 points here is Piet Heyn again with a well-rounded “hybrid” cannon/boarding party force in a Light Frigate.
 With 26 Enter Ploeg on board in addition to a nice set of 6 pairs of cannons and some muskets, there will be fireworks when this ship gets close to its prey.

 300 Point Dutch Privateer Light Frigate commanded by Piet Heyn